 Some of the health benefits of cinnamon include:

 Cinnamon is among the most valued herbs, as it is rich in antioxidants such as polyphenols (3,4,5).
 Antioxidants fight free radical damage to the body and promote good health.
 It also plays a role in fighting off infections caused by fungus, bacteria and parasites.

 2. For Gestational Diabetes

-Cinnamon bark contains active ingredients which can regulate blood sugar levels.
-When it is consumed in low amounts with food, it can control blood sugar levels naturally in women who have gestational diabetes.
+Cinnamon bark contains active ingredients that can regulate blood sugar levels.
+When it is consumed in low amounts with food, it can control blood sugar levels in women who have gestational diabetes.
 However, its role in pre-diabetic and diabetic treatments needs further research.

 3. Natural Flavouring Agent

 Cinnamon comes in multiple tastes and aroma, which makes it an excellent substitute for artificial flavouring agents in food preparations.
 Some of the types include:

 - Chinese Cinnamon: Also called Indian spice, it has a sharp taste and aroma

 - Ceylon Cinnamon: Originates from Ceylon, Brazil, India and Indonesia.
 It is a sweet spice that gives a burning taste and has a gentle, fragrant accent.